hs750/fire-blanket/site/dev-guide.md

 ### Getting the code

-If you want to use Github to manage the project, getting the code is as simple as [forking](https://help.github.com/articles/fork-a-repo) our repo.
+If you want to use Github to manage the project, getting the code is as simple as [forking our repo](https://github.com/cjd515/fire-blanket)(what's [forking](https://help.github.com/articles/fork-a-repo), you ask?).
 Either way, to download a local copy you can do this (on a *nix machine):

 ```bash
   bash-4.2$ cd ~/git